When you are deciding where to go for rehab…

 There are so many options: hospitality vs. hospital; cityscape or the great outdoors; rigorous programming vs. country club luxury, equine therapy, acupuncture, art therapy or yoga….
 Oftentimes, it seems to make the most sense to go to addiction treatment near where you live.
 The familiarity and close proximity to home are an added incentive to make the leap.

-Indianapolis – So Near and Yet So Far…
+Atlanta – So Near and Yet So Far…

 Time to reflect, decompress and prepare